jncraton/connectiongrammar/docs/slides.md

 Language Hierarchy
 ------------------

-- Regular - Can be recognized finite state automata
+- Regular - Can be recognized by finite state automata
 - Context-free - Can be recognized by pushdown automata
-- Recursively enumerable - Can be recognized by Turing machine
+- Recursively enumerable - Can be recognized by Turing machines

 CFG Example
 -----------